Samir-K9/SOC-Automation-2.0/README.md

 ## Skills Learned

 - Configured Splunk Enterprise for centralized log collection and correlation
+- Deployed N8N using Docker and managed the automation stack
 - Built automated detection workflows in N8N to reduce manual Tier 1 alert triage
 - Used ChatGPT API for threat summaries and MITRE ATT&CK mapping
 - Enriched alerts using AbuseIPDB and VirusTotal for IP and file reputation data
-- Set up DFIR-IRIS for structured incident tracking and investigation workflows
+- Set up DFIR-IRIS using Docker for structured incident tracking and investigation workflows
 - Used Atomic Red Team to generate attack simulations and validate detections
 - Implemented a Splunk MCP server (livehybrid/splunk-mcp) for natural language querying in Claude Desktop
 - Built Slack integrations for real-time alerting to a SOC channel
-- Deployed N8N using Docker and managed the automation stack
 - Integrated multiple security APIs into a single workflow pipeline

 ---